A Message to our Customers about Coronavirus:

 If you received the economic stimulus checks we will need to know the total received for the first round of checks and the total for the second round of checks.
 Please list them separately..
 We need this to determine if you received all that you were entitled to.
 If you did not, then this amount will come back to you through your tax return.

 Another new item this year is the ability to deduct up to $300 for charitable contributions without the need to itemize deductions.
-For married couples, the total you can claim is $600.
+For married filing separate couples, each of you can only claim $150.
 Documentation of the donations is required.

 If you had health insurance through the marketplace and had it subsidized by the government (Obamacare/Affordable Care Act) you must include form 1095A along with your other tax forms.
 Neglecting to include this with your return will cause delays and may result in changes to your return after the fact.